davidrhoden/davidrhoden-basic-netlify/timeline/chattanooga-uncle-larry-catfish-plate-sep-1-2021.md

 As good as advertised.

 ![I saw a lost shoe on Martin Luther King, Jr Boulevard, in Chattanooga.](/static/img/timeline/chattanooga/chattanooga-lost-shoe-mlk-sep-1-2021.jpg "I saw a lost shoe on Martin Luther King, Jr Boulevard, in Chattanooga..")

+The shoe was goone when I came back by.